wenjietseng/wjt-website-archived/experiments.md

 - Attach: there is a ray casting through the direction of your index finger.
 Bending your index finger inwards can retract the virtual hand closer to your shoulder.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/jJP5CqXA3hw" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Our goal: We would like to ask you to evaluate four techniques with two different target layouts.
-There will be eight combinations, each has 30 tasks.
-After completing each technique, there would be one questionnaire.

 ## B. Study Setup
 Please follow the instruction to setup the study environment, thank you!